Prunus andersonii: Taxonomy

 It was named after Charles Lewis Anderson by Asa Gray.

 Distribution and habitat

 It is native to eastern California and western Nevada, where it grows in forests and scrub in desert and mountains.

 Ecology

-Many rodents collect and eat the fruits and cache the seeds.
+Many animals collect and eat the fruits and cache the seeds.

 Uses

 The fruit is reportedly edible.
-Among Native American groups, the Paiute used this plant for making tea and medicinal remedies, and the Cahuilla considered the fruit a delicacy.
+Among Native American groups, the Paiute used the plant for making tea and medicinal remedies, and the Cahuilla considered the fruit a delicacy.